 • Team player willing to accept and promote organizational goals and function with minimal supervision.

-Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
+Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only a limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
-Ability to define problems, collect data, establish facts, and draw valid conclusions.

 Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to stand and walk.
-The employee frequently is required to use hands to finger, handle, or feel; reach with hands and arms; and talk or hear.
-The employee must occasionally lift and/or move up to 40 pounds and lift and place clients’ personal items weighing up to 20 pounds in overhead storage without assistance.
+While performing the duties of this job, the employee is frequently required to sit, and regularly required to stand and walk.
+The employee frequently is required to use hands to finger, handle or feel; reach with hands and arms; and talk or hear.
+The employee must occasionally lift and carry/or move up to 40 pounds without assistance.
 Specific vision abilities required by this job include ability to adjust focus.